The National Curriculum

-Last year the government published a new Primary National Curriculum.
-This curriculum is now compulsory for all maintained schools across the country.
+This curriculum is compulsory for all maintained schools across the country.
 The curriculum has been designed to enable children to learn to a comparable standard with some of the highest attaining jurisdictions in the world.

 End of Levels

-The new national curriculum will no longer be assessed using levels.
 Levels have been completely removed from all national and school based assessment.
-At the end KS2 children will now be assessed as having either a ‘secure’ understanding of the curriculum or not.
+At the each Key Stage children are assessed as having either a ‘secure’ understanding of the curriculum or not.
 Children who are not ‘secure’ will be described as ‘Working towards’ age related expectations and children who can demonstrate a more developed understanding will be described as ‘Exceeding’ age related expectations.

 Whilst we assess your child's understanding lesson by lesson, we also look at the bigger picture of how well your child is progressing at key milestones in the school year.
 These three milestones are typically in late November, February and late June.
 At each of these points teachers will draw together everything they know about a child to assess whether they are on track to ‘secure’ all the targets within the end of year expectations by July.